 "It challenged us and we met the challenge.
 You showed us just how strong you would be in that time.
 It was for that reason I also named you in the Native American tradition, Raven of Strong Flight after I found the Raven feather the day before you got off the respirator."

-L-R Nathaniell, Ray, Emily, Jacob, Mary, Justin, and Christian
+James with seven of his grandchildren, L-R Nathaniell, Ray, Emily, Jacob, Mary, Justin, and Christian |

 Grandparenthood started for me when I was very young; 34 to be exact.
 Of course, this has been the pattern for my birthfamily for at least seven generations.
 My grandmother became at great-great-grandmother when Mary was born and she was only 70.
 I must believe that although we've each had our challenges as parents, the fulfillment for them must have been as wonderful as it has been for me.